-When we look at data for the CFA Franc Zone, we see a potential role for missing data in helping to explain "the Rose Effect".
-We plot the evolution of trade between Comoros and Cameroon, who dissolved their currency union in 1993, vs. Comoros and Nigeria, the latter of which was never part of the CFA in Figure 17(a).
+When we look at data for the CFA Franc Zone, we see a potential role for missing data in helping to explain "the Rose Effect."
+We plot the evolution of trade between Comoros and Cameroon, who dissolved their currency union in 1993, vs. Comoros and Nigeria, the latter of which was never part of the CFA in Figure 18(a).
 After the dissolution, trade was lower on average.
 However, trade between Comoros and Nigeria also fell, despite no CU dissolution.
-Next, in panel (b), we break up trade for Comoros and Cameroon into imports and exports.
-We see that, in fact, Comorian imports actually increased after dissolution - another counterexample - but that exports were only recorded after dissolution.
+Next, in Panel (b), we break up trade for Comoros and Cameroon into imports and exports.
+We see that, in fact, Comorian imports actually increased after dissolution-another counterexample-but that exports were recorded only after dissolution.
 These were always at a lower level than the one import reading available before dissolution.
-Thus, there is a reason to be concerned that missing data might be
+Thus, there is a reason to be concerned that missing data might be driving the apparent large impact of the CFA Franc on trade as well.